rust-unofficial/too-many-lists/src/fourth-iteration.md

 dangling pointers or anything, the program will deterministically panic!

-But having to deal with iterator invalidation on top of mapping Rcs just seems... lame. `Rc<RefCell>` has really truly finally failed us.
+But having to deal with iterator invalidation on top of mapping Rcs just seems... bad. `Rc<RefCell>` has really truly finally failed us.
 Interestingly, we've experienced an inversion of the persistent stack case.
 Where the persistent stack struggled to ever reclaim ownership of the data but could get references all day every day, our list had no problem gaining ownership, but